 Progressive Enhancement: Zed’s Dead, Baby

-I’ve got bad news, though: Progressive enhancement is dead, baby.
+I’ve got bad news: Progressive enhancement is dead, baby.
 It’s dead.
 At least for the majority of web developers.

-The religious devotion to it was useful in a time when web development was new and browsers were still more like bumbling toddlers than the confident, lively young adults they’ve grown to become.
+The religious devotion to progressive enhancement was useful in a time when web development was new and browsers were still more like bumbling toddlers than the confident, lively young adults they’ve grown to become.

 Something happened a few years ago in web browser land.
 Did you notice it?
 I didn’t.
 At least not right away.

 At some point recently, the browser transformed from being an awesome interactive document viewer into being the world’s most advanced, widely-distributed application runtime.